spookyfoods/spookyfoods.github.io/_posts/2025-10-26-pipelining-parallels.md

 Right.
 Through Part 1, we were able to settle on what our 'goal' actually is.
 In Part 2, we hired our workers to help us chip away at it.
 Now.
 We must discuss how do these workers communicate and/or cooperate?
-How does our `fetchFunction` worker pass on it's result to `decodeFunction`?
+How does our `fetchFunction` worker pass on its result to `decodeFunction`?
-This was quite englightening.
+This was quite enlightening.

 ## The COA Concept: The In-Tray and the Gate
 <figure>